Patrick564/contacts_calendar/README.md

 ## Run server

-Configure the enviroments variables in a .env file at the same level what settings folder
+Configure the environments variables in a .env file at the same level what settings folder

 Then run server